The Gulf Coast Sound Drum & Bugle Corps (based in Houston, TX) is now in it's

 Our next step was to find a name.
 Initially we intended it call it Bayou

 City Blues Winter Corps.
-However, due to some internal political issues we were
+However, due to some internal political issues

-the members voted to name the new Corps "Gulf Coast Sound."
-One of our missions
+MUCH discussion the members voted to name the new Corps "Gulf Coast

-that first year was to recruit new members for BCB and we did everything possible to
+for BCB and we did everything possible to accomplish that goal.
+It

-accomplish that goal.
-It wasn't until much later (and acting on a directive from
+wasn't until much later (and acting on a directive from

-GCDCA)
+GCDCA) that

-that GCS became a nationally competitive "out-door Corps."
+GCS became a nationally competitive "out-door Corps."

 Once we were under way and having regular rehearsals, I approached the

-Gulf Coast Drum Corps Associates
+Gulf Coast Drum

-Board of Directors about GCS becoming a seperate member Corps.
-After many phone
+Corps Associates Board of Directors about GCS becoming a seperate

-conversations and a brief meeting GCS became the second member of
+member Corps.
+After many phone conversations and a brief meeting GCS

-GCDCA and I was selected to act as Corps Director by the Board.
+became the second member of GCDCA and I was selected to act as Corps

 Here's the list of the Charter Members of Gulf Coast Sound: